mananshah14/jenkins-cicd-setup/README.md

 2.1.2 Install the Docker Pipeline plugin.

-Demo Repository:
-A demo repository is provided at demo-repo/.
-You can set up your pipeline with the provided Jenkinsfile.
+A demo repository is provided at demo-fe-be/. which consists of backend and frontend aplication of a 2 Tier application.
+You can build and test the microservices with the help of provided Jenkinsfile.

 The Jenkins master is available at http://localhost:8080.Jenkins agents will automatically scale to handle multiple jobs.